stevekrouse/cycle/README.md

   * faster iteration cycle
     * don't fully reload īframe just delete loads and vue and app and page for speed
     * try making style and text changes directly without recompile for speed
-    * play with ability to edit box model in magnifying glass

   * good css defaults in the homepage
     * make them explicit